Retired President and Chief Executive Officer, Amtrak

 Director since 2014

-Dr. Nabel is the Executive Vice President, Strategy of ModeX Therapeutics, a company focused on immunotherapies for cancer and infectious disease, a position she began in March 2021.
-From 2010 to February 2021, Dr. Nabel served as the President of Brigham Health, hospitals and physician organizations operating inpatient and outpatient facilities, clinics, primary care health centers, and diagnostic and treatment technologies, research laboratories, and postgraduate medical and scientific education and training programs.
-Dr. Nabel was also a Professor of Medicine at Harvard Medical School from 2010 to February, 2021.
+Elizabeth Nabel, M.D., has been President of Brigham Health, hospitals and physician organizations operating inpatient and outpatient facilities, clinics, primary care health centers, and diagnostic and treatment technologies, research laboratories, and postgraduate medical and scientific education and training programs, as well as Harvard Medical School’s second largest teaching affiliate.
+Dr. Nabel has also been a Professor of Medicine at Harvard Medical School since 2010.
 Prior to that, Dr. Nabel held a variety of roles, including Director, at the National Heart, Lung and Blood Institute at the National Institutes of Health, a federal agency funding research, training, and education programs to promote the prevention and treatment of heart, lung, and blood diseases, from 1999 to 2009.
 Dr. Nabel is an elected member of the National Academy of Medicine of the National Academy of Sciences.
-In addition, Dr. Nabel served on the Board of Directors of Moderna, Inc. from 2015 to July 2020, and re-joined the Moderna, Inc. Board of Directors in March 2021.
-Dr. Nabel also serves on the Board of Directors for Lyell Immunopharma, Inc. and Accolade, Inc.

 Private Venture Capital Investor